Adam-Antios/Adam-Antios/README.md

 ## Hello, I am Adam!

 I am a Research Engineer at the R&D department of PD Neurotechnology.
 My background is in Electrical and Computer Engineering.
-My research interests include Machine Learning, Neural Computation and Data Science.
+My research interests include Artificial Intelligence and Computational Neuroscience.

 ## Software Expertise